home-assistant/developers.home-assistant/blog/2022-08-08-bluetooth-api-changes.md

 processor = PassiveBluetoothDataProcessor(sensor_update_to_bluetooth_data_update)
 ```

-All the built-in integraions have already been converted, so take a look at them for more examples.
+All the built-in integrations have already been converted, so take a look at them for more examples.

 This change will help integrations that need to start parsing data before loading a platform (for example, the list of platforms to load depend on data from the advertisements) or changes where a single advertisement drives multiple platforms (you won't have to parse the broadcast twice).